Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Introduction

-As a consequence of this distinction, the trivial representation is isolated in the corner $p_0C^*(\operatorname{SL}_n(\Qp))p_0$ with its hull-kernel topology, but not in $(C^*(L^1(G, U)))^\wedge$ with its hull-kernel topology, see Proposition~\ref{prop:isolation-passes-to-corner} and Theorem~\ref{SLn trivial representation not isolated}.
-The crucial technical tool we use to reach this conclusion is a description of all spherical functions for the pair $(\operatorname{SL}_n(\Qp), \operatorname{SL}_n(\Zp))$ for $n\geq 3$ due to Satake, \cite{satake}.
+As a consequence of this distinction, the trivial representation is isolated in the corner $p_0C^*(G)p_0$ with its hull-kernel topology, see Proposition~\ref{prop:isolation-passes-to-corner}, but not in $(C^*(L^1(G, U)))^\wedge$ with its hull-kernel topology.
+The crucial technical tool we use to reach this conclusion is Satake's description of all spherical functions for the pair $(G, U)$, see \cite{satake} and \cite{Mac}.
 The spherical functions are known to correspond to characters on the abelian Banach algebra $L^1(G, U)$ associated to the Gelfand pair $(G, U)$.
 Since our interest is in $*$-representations of $\mathcal{H}(G, U)$, we need to consider a particular class of spherical functions, which we call $*$-spherical functions.
 We show that the distinction in isolation of the trivial representation in the natural topologies on $C^*(L^1(G, U))=C^*(p_0L^1(G)p_0)$ and $p_0C^*(G)p_0$, respectively, is due to the fact that not all bounded $^*$-spherical functions on $\mathcal{H}(G, U)$ are positive definite.
 Indeed, we show that for an arbitrary Gelfand pair $(G, U)$, the canonical surjection from $C^*(L^1(G, U))$ onto $p_0C^*(G)p_0$ is injective precisely when all bounded $*$-spherical functions on $\mathcal{H}(G, U)$ are positive definite, cf. Theorem ~\ref{equivalence spherical functions and canonical Hecke maps I}.

 Another consequence of our investigations is that we can show that for a Gelfand pair $(G, U)$, a necessary and sufficient condition for the existence of the universal $C^*$-completion of $\mathcal{H}(G, U)$ is that all $*$-spherical functions are bounded, see Theorem~\ref{equivalence spherical functions and canonical Hecke maps II}.
 This behaviour can perhaps be interpreted as a feature common to the group algebra in the case of abelian $G$, since by taking $U$ to be the trivial subgroup, the spherical functions are characters on $G$, and hence automatically positive definite and bounded.